diogorloureiro/PHYLOViZ-Electron/README.txt

 -Windows:

 Enter config.json file and change the value of "mode" to "windowsOrLinux".
-Then enter package.json file and change the script "build" to "electron-packager .
-PHYLOViZ-Electron --platform=win32 --arch=x64".
+Then execute the following command:

 !!!
 Take notice that you need to change the arch type to fit your machine !!!
-Then execute the following command:

-...\Project\electron> npm run build
+...\Project\electron> npm run build --platform=win32 --arch=x64

 And you should end up with a folder with an .exe file inside